How to Create a Retirement Budget So You Don’t Run Out Money

 Czajka recommends withdrawing money from your retirement accounts on a monthly basis rather than taking out a year’s worth of expenses.

-Meeting with a financial adviser can help you come up with a personalized plan to fit your individual situation.
+Meeting with a financial adviser can help you come up with a personalized plan to fit your individual situation and financial goals.

 “As people approach retirement, they should work with a retirement professional to determine their expected retirement income,” said Lisa Bamburg, a registered investment adviser and owner of Insurance Advantage in Jacksonville, Arkansas.

 Factoring in Income Beyond Your Savings

 In addition to the money you’ve saved in your 401(k), individual retirement account (IRA) or other investment accounts, a portion of your retirement finances will come from Social Security benefits.